 - Archie the Eagle continues to travel home with one lucky First Grader each weekend!
 The student picked to bring Archie home must write about their time with Archie in an Adventures with Archie journal!
 First Graders must include the following in their writing: name, date, title, juicy words and details.

-First Graders enjoyed learning new things during the month of November!
-Stay posted to see what December brings for First Grade!
+First Graders had such a fun and educational month!
+Stay posted to see what March brings for First Grade!

 - Ms. Coleman